cljs/api/README.md

 lein run
 ```

-It creates a `cljs-api-docs` repository, and dumps the doc files into a "docs"
+It creates a `api-docs-generated` repository, and dumps the doc files into a "docs"
 branch containing release version tagged commits.
 A `symbol-history` table
 file is written to track symbol history and the most recently parsed release.
 The tool will skip the releases already listed in `symbol-history`.

-I publish the docs to [cljs-api-docs] with:
+I publish the docs to [api-docs-generated] with:

 ```
 # for incremental updates